Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 Malcolm Brogdon Insights vs. the 76ers

-- This season, Malcolm Brogdon has made 5.3 shots from the floor per game, which adds up to 10.2% of his team's total makes.

-- He's put up 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.
+- On the boards, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- The 76ers allow 24.2 assists per game, sixth-ranked in the league.
+- In terms of assists, the 76ers have conceded 24.2 per game, sixth in the league.

-- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the league.

 Malcolm Brogdon vs. the 76ers